Saturday, March 8, 2025

 In conclusion, the Bible teaches that we consist of body and spirit.
 Our spirit survives physical death and is reunited with its renewed body at the final judgment.

-Materialist theories of the soul are theologically deficient because they cannot account for the soul’s survival of physical death, or for the continuance of our identity in a future embodied life.
-Objections against mind/body dualism, because it violates causality and physical laws, were found to be unjustified.
+Materialist theories of soul are theologically deficient because they cannot account for the soul's survival of physical death, or for the continuance of our identity in a future embodied life.
+Objections against mind/body dualism, on the grounds that it violates causality and physical laws, were found to be unjustified.

 (This post is largely based on Chapter 13 of my book The Divine Challenge, available here).